 I rotated two pairs of merino wool socks, but my feet were never close to dry.
 They were macerated and achy.
 My swollen socks made my trail runners fit tightly and rubbed blisters on the balls of my feet beneath my big toes.
 Prior to this trip, I hadn’t had a blister in over a year.
 I was wet and in pain and my efforts seemed to offer no rewards.
 By and large, I wasn’t having fun.
 Day 3 brought sunny skies and warmer temperatures.
 I’m not sure what spurred me more, the sunny weather or the fact that the end was in sight.
 Maybe a little bit of both.

 It’s been a while since I hiked around the Smokies.
-I had forgotten just how taxing the climbs can be.
-My ascent from the Nantahala River on day 3 was brutal.
+I had forgotten just how taxing the climbs can be—both physically with the ascents and mentally with the false summits.
+My climb from the Nantahala River on day 3 was tough thanks to wet ground and achy feet.
 And the hike from Cheoah Bald down into the Nantahala Gorge was very hard on my knees.
 It’s the kind of descent that makes you pine for another uphill climb.

 Like I said above, I wouldn’t hike this 58-mile loop again.
 There were a few sections that would make for a great day-hike or weekend trip.
 These were the high points, so to speak.
 The rest of the loop is mostly filler.